diegoferraribruno/empythy/README.md

 and also adds and extra space at the end of the new_text input !
 That makes the trick that differs "safe " from "safety ".
 Got it?)

+It also has reads a few commands like: help, new, feelings, and needs.

 So My Name is Diego Ferrari Bruno and I think, code, and make it happen the most prototyped way as possible.
 I hope you can understand my code! if not, just ask me, i will be happy to help if i can.
 And if my hand is not hurt. diegoferraribr1 on twitter or check